sjgarland/YeomanGuide/Notes/HowTo/Test.md

 # Testing XLray

-These notes describe how to test XLray using a local web server.
+These notes describe how to test XLray (and other add-ins) using a local web server.
 See the simpler [instructions](Use.md) for how to use XLray with a remote server.

 ## Required infrastructure